Occupational cardiovascular disease: Primary Prevention

 Common programs to reduce CVD risk have been worksite-based health promotion, wellness, or stress management.
 However, rigorous research has suggested small effects of such programs.
 Organizational and workplace interventions have been effective in reducing sources of stress at work.
 Other strategies for reducing work stressors include legislative and regulatory-level interventions with examples including laws providing for better nurse-patient staffing ratios, bans on mandatory overtime, paid sick days, paid family leave or retail worker schedule predictability (see case studies on-line, Healthy Work Campaign, 2021).
 However, such legislative interventions are rarely evaluated and thus are typically not included in review articles.

+The 7th International Conference on Work Environment and Cardiovascular Diseases emphasized the need to bridge the gap between knowledge and preventive interventions at the workplace, to reduce cardiovascular diseases, through effective collaboration between health operators involved in prevention of CVD.
+The NIOSH Total Worker Health Program conveys the innovative concept that only holistic interventions at the workplace which reduce both work-related and life-style risk factors, may be effective to prevent CVDs.
+As examples, the interactions between job strain and sedentarism at work as well as the findings that the relations of job strain and CVD incidence is more pronounced among salaried workers (white and blue collars) are crucial in the perspectives to convey "the right preventive interventions to the right people".

 Unfortunately, no organizational intervention studies have been carried out to prevent CVD at work, and few to prevent CVD risk factors, such as hypertension.
 The following are three examples of organizational interventions to reduce blood pressure, which provided some evidence of their effectiveness: